 The area is grungy and edgy but very cool.
 I loved walking the streets – where graffiti is everywhere.
 It’s loaded with restaurants, off beat shops and lots of bars.
 It’s also home to several museums including The State Museum of Ethnology, the Dresden Soccer Museum and the Japanese Palace.

-Blocks are located outside the homes people were snatched from and can be seen in a few places in Neustadt.
+Stumbling blocks are located outside the homes people were snatched from and can be seen in a few places in Neustadt.
+What a poignant way to commemorate the victims of WWII.

 Go biking in Dresden